MoiColl/shiny_cluster/README.md

   - 3.2.
 Job runs

-The script will notify that the job runs and tell you the node in which it has been alocated.
+The script will notify that the job runs and tell you the node in which it has been allocated.

   4. Open a shh tunnel to the cluster and open the browser